Here are some beautiful photographs of fault lines for you to gawp at…

 Which is the best and which option did my uncle take?

 Fortunately my uncle is in a stable position now and was able to make this decision for himself.
 He did however consult with the family to see what they believed as the best option for him and to see what they were thinking.
 They decided that nobody should have to care for him full time, even with a respite carer, well my uncle insisted on this.
-After that he agreed on option two, to continue living in his home with a carer regularly visiting to help support him.
+After that he agreed on option two, to use Bluebird Care at home services allowing him to live within his own home safely while receiving professional care for support.

 In all honesty, this was what they decided on and only their opinion.
 I did think about not sharing their decision as I do not want to influence your decision, but it did not look right missing it out.
 I recommend doing research into all of the options and discuss between all of the family what will be the best option.